+Shaping

+Hampshire

+priority

+Achievement

+Priority two:

+Economy -

+Promoting

+economic

+prosperity and

+protecting the

+environment

-Shaping Achievement Hampshire priority The County Council has invested £3 million in supporting older people to live independently for longer.
-The funding will allow 24 hour care to be provided at the new Chesil Lodge Extra Care Scheme in Winchester, currently under construction and due to be completed later this year.
-Priority two: Small businesses are now able to dispose of the same waste as residents at all of Hampshire's Household Waste and Recycling Centres, with the exception of Efford, as a result of a new commercial option developed by Veolia, who manage the Economy -Promoting HWRC contract for the County Council.
-Businesses are charged based on the economic amount and type of waste material disposed. prosperity and Since 2010 the level of CO2 emissions produced through local authority activity has protecting the reduced in Hampshire by 35.8% to 86,684 tonnes, which is on track to meet the environment Cabinet target of 40% reduction by 2025.
+Small businesses are now able to dispose of the same waste as residents at all of Hampshire's Household Waste and Recycling Centres, with the exception of Efford, as a result of a new commercial option developed by Veolia, who manage the HWRC contract for the County Council.
+Businesses are charged based on the amount and type of waste material disposed.

+Since 2010 the level of CO2 emissions produced through local authority activity has reduced in Hampshire by 35.8% to 86,684 tonnes, which is on track to meet the Cabinet target of 40% reduction by 2025.
 The CO2 reduction between 2015 and 2016 alone was 12.4%.

 The County Council is the lead partner in delivering a new service to support young people who are not in education, employment or training.
 Solent Traineeships, Engagement and Participation (STEP) - includes a new offer of Enhanced Traineeships providing young people with work experience placements, and support with Mathematics and English, as a stepping stone into full apprenticeships.

 The County Council's 2016 surface dressing programme was successfully completed early, prolonging the life of over 165 miles of roads across Hampshire.
 The £7 million investment was completed two weeks ahead of schedule.
 Extending the life of Hampshire's roads allows more money to be focused on sites requiring extensive treatment or full resurfacing.